HappyBahman/ldvdGAN/README.md

+# ldvdGAN: Lower Dimensional Kernels for Video Discriminators

+This is the implementation of the paper [Lower Dimensional Kernels for Video Discriminators ](https://arxiv.org/abs/1912.08860) based on [MoCoGAN](https://arxiv.org/abs/1707.04993).

+Along adding ldvd models to the code, I have fixed TF2, scipy and python3 compatibility problems but some parts still needs improvement.

+To use the Factorized video disciminator in the paper use:

+`
+    --video_discriminator FactorizedPatchVideoDiscriminator
+`

+option when specifying the video disciminator.

+the following is `readme.md` from the original repo:

 # MoCoGAN: Decomposing Motion and Content for Video Generation

 This repository contains an implementation and further details of [MoCoGAN: Decomposing Motion and Content for Video Generation](http://arxiv.org/abs/1707.04993) by Sergey Tulyakov, Ming-Yu Liu, Xiaodong Yang, Jan Kautz.